janjachnik/janjachnik.github.io/about.md

 permalink: /about/
 ---

-Jan is PhD student at [Imperial College London](http://www.imperial.ac.uk).
+I'm Jan, a final-year PhD student in the [Robot Vision Group](https://wp.doc.ic.ac.uk/robotvision/) at [Imperial College London](http://www.imperial.ac.uk).
+My research interests are in real-time vision algorithms and applications, such as 3D reconstruction for virtual/augmented reality and robotic perception.